What To Pack For Greece – Packing Lists For Every Season

 Finally, if you have any allergies to gluten, nuts etc, make sure you bring your EpiPen!
 Also, check out my article on ordering food in Greece, where I’ve included a ton of info if you are allergic to common allergens.

-If your only camera is your smartphone, all you need to bring is your phone charger.
+If your only camera is your smartphone, all you need to bring is your phone charger and maybe a converter.
 Consider bringing a couple of extra memory cards, especially if you are here for long.

 Bring your electronics to Greece